GradeSQL: Test-Time Inference with Outcome Reward Models for Text-to-SQL Generation from Large Language Models

 where $\bigvee$ denotes the logical OR across $N$ candidates.
 Specifically, the prediction is considered correct if any of the $N$ candidates for question $q_i$ yield the same result set as the ground truth $y_{gold_i}$.

-\textbf{Baselines.} We benchmark the ORM against two strategies widely used in Text-to-SQL and code generation: Majority Voting and execution-based Best-of-$N$.
+\textbf{Baselines.} We benchmark the ORM-based test-time inference (TTI) against two TTI strategies widely used in Text-to-SQL and code generation tasks: Majority Voting and execution-based Best-of-$N$.
 Both methods select a single SQL query from the generated pool without relying on gold references, but differ in how they aggregate candidates.

-\paragraph{Majority Voting.} Majority Voting selects the most plausible SQL query based on execution equivalence~\cite{DBLP:journals/corr/abs-2505-13271}.
+\paragraph{Majority Voting} Majority Voting selects the most plausible SQL query based on execution equivalence~\cite{DBLP:journals/corr/abs-2505-13271}.
 Each candidate query is executed on the target database, and queries producing identical result sets are grouped into $k$ clusters.
 The class with the largest cardinality is selected, and the final query is sampled uniformly from it.
 Formally, let $Y_{\text{candidate}} = \{c_1, c_2, \dots, c_N\}$ be the set of candidates.
 We define

 which partitions $Y_{\text{candidate}}$ into $k$ clusters $C_1, \dots, C_k$.
 Majority Voting then selects the cluster with the largest cardinality and samples one candidate from it.
 This method is robust to surface-level variations and has been widely adopted in the literature, including BIRD~\cite{DBLP:conf/nips/LiHQYLLWQGHZ0LC23}.